-- (1) The approved maintenance organisation or a training organisation selected by the approved maintenance organisation shall perform initial and continuing training of certifying staff. - (2) The approved maintenance organisation shall establish the curriculum and standards for training of personnel and establish pre-qualification standards intended to ensure that the trainee has a reasonable chance of successfully completing any course. - (3) The Authority shall approve the training programme, training facilities and the curriculum to train certifying staff as referred to in subregulation (2). - (4) The training programme submitted to the Authority under subregulation (3) shall include- - (a) details of the number of personnel who will receive initial training to qualify as certifying staff over specified time periods; and - (b) for maintenance personnel and certifying staff of the approved maintenance organisation, training in knowledge and skills related to live performance including coordination with other maintenance personnel and flight crew. - (5) All trained personnel shall be examined at the end of each training course. - (6) All certifying staff of an approved maintenance organisation shall undergo initial training that covers- - (a) basic engineering theory relevant to the scope of work performed by the Approved maintenance organisation; - (b) specific information on the actual aircraft type on which the person is intended to become a certifying person including the impact of repairs and system or structural defects; and
+- (1) An approved maintenance organisation or a training organisation selected by the approved maintenance organisation shall perform initial and continuing training of the certifying staff. - (2) The approved maintenance organisation shall establish the curriculum and standards for training of personnel and establish pre-qualification standards intended to ensure that a trainee has a reasonable chance of successfully completing the training. - (3) The authority shall approve the training programme, training facilities and the curriculum referred to in subregulation (2). - (4) The training programme to be approved by the authority under subregulation (3) shall include- - (a) details of the number of personnel to receive initial training to qualify as certifying staff over specified time periods; and - (b) for maintenance personnel and certifying staff of the approved maintenance organisation, training in knowledge and skills related to live performance including coordination with other maintenance personnel and flight crew. - (5) The approved maintenance organisation or a training organisation selected by the approved maintenance organisation shall examine all the trained personnel at the end of every training course. - (6) All certifying staff of an approved maintenance organisation shall undergo initial training that covers- - (a) basic engineering theory relevant to the scope of work performed by the approved maintenance organisation; - (b) specific information on the actual aircraft type on which the person is intended to become a certifying person

-- (c) company procedures relevant to the task of the certifying staff. - (7) All certifying staff of an approved maintenance organisation that have undergone initial training shall undertake continuous training in changes in approved maintenance organisation procedures and changes in the standard of aircraft or aircraft component maintained. - (8) A certifying staff employed in an approved maintenance organisation shall not undertake the same responsibilities in another approved maintenance organisation unless approved by the Authority.
+- including the impact of repairs and system or structural defects; and - (c) company procedures relevant to the task of the certifying staff. - (7) All certifying staff of an approved maintenance organisation that have undergone initial training shall undertake continuous training in changes in approved maintenance organisation procedures and changes in the standard of aircraft or aircraft component maintained. - (8) A certifying staff employed in an approved maintenance organisation shall not undertake the same responsibilities in another approved maintenance organisation unless approved by the authority.